SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 You implement this initialization process by defining :newTerm:`initializers`, which are like special methods that can be called to create a new instance of a particular type.
-Unlike Objective-C initializers, Swift initializers do not return a value.
+Unlike Objective-C initializers, Swift initializers don't return a value.
 Their primary role is to ensure that new instances of a type are correctly initialized before they are used for the first time.